-This report reflects evidence of our commitment to leadership in health and safety.
-I encourage you to familiarize yourself with the university's initiatives, resources, policies and procedures outlined in this report so you can be an active participant in safeguarding the health and safety of our campus.
-The diligence of our students, faculty and staff fosters a safe, healthy and just community for all, and contributes to Appalachian's standing as the premier, public undergraduate university in North Carolina.
+Access to information is critically important to maintaining a safe and secure campus.
+I encourage you to familiarize yourself with the university's initiatives, resources, policies and procedures outlined in this report so you can be an active participant in the overall health and safety of our university community.